vaibhav-clearsense/personicle-website/content/open-source-guidelines/getting-started-with-personicle-api.md

 * In **application name**, give a unique application name
 * In **application URL**, give a unique application URL (example: https://example.com)
 * In **redirect URL**, the client application can decide the redirect url, it just needs to be a url within the application they are creating.
 For example, if the client application is hosted at example.com, the redirect url could be (example.com/callback).
 * Choose **what user data you would like to access.
-You can do this by selecting one or more of the the Personicle scopes and then click "Register".** For example, heartrate.read will allow you to read the heart rate data for the user and heartrate.write will allow you to write new heart rate data for the user :
+You can do this by selecting one or more of the the Personicle scopes and then click "Register".** For example, heartrate.read will allow you to read the heart rate data for the user and heartrate.write will allow you to write new heart rate data for the user.

-heartrate read, heartrate write, heart intensity minutes read, heart intensity minutes write, events read, events write, step cumulative read, step cumulative write, resting calories read, resting calories write, active calories read, active calories write, total calories read, total calories write, distance read, distance write, weight read, weight write, cycling cadence read, cycling cadence write, cycling power read, cycling power write, step dance read, step cadence write, body fat read, body fat write, height read, height read, location write, speed read, speed write, blood glucose read, blood glucose write, blood pressure systolic read, blood pressure systolic write, blood pressure diastolic read, blood pressure diastolic write, body temperature read, body temperature write.

 After successful registration, your **client_id** and **client_secret** will be generated. **Make sure to make a note of it.
 You won't have access to them later.**